-To identify the SCSI addresses used by all other devices, type lsdey -Cs scsi and press Enter.
-A list of devices appears in the following format.
+1. To identify the SCSI addresses used by all other devices, type:

-'''

-hdisk0

-Available

-00-00-0S-0,0

-2.0GB SCSI Disk Drive

-hdisk1

-Available

-00-02-01-2,0

-4.5GB 16 Bit SCSI Disk Drive

-hdisk2

-Available

-00-02-01-3,0

-SCSI Disk Drive

-rmt0

-Available

-00-02-01-4,0

-SCSI 8mm Tape Drive

-'''
+lsdev -Cs scsi

+Press Enter.
+A list of devices displays in the following format:

+hdisk0 Available 00-00-0S- 0, 0 2.0GB SCSI Disk Drive hdisk1 Available 00-02-01- 2, 0 4.5GB 16 Bit SCSI Disk Drive hdisk2 Available 00-02-01- 3, 0 SCSI Disk Drive rmt0 Available 00-02-01- 4, 0 SCSI 8mm Tape Drive

-In the fourth position of the third column, locate all instances of the port that you chose in step 1.
+In the fourth position of the third column, locate all instances of the port that you chose in step 1 on page 8.
 (The list may contain multiple instances of a port.
-In the following example, for port 2 (identified in step 1) there are three instances.)
-The addresses of the other SCSI devices appear in the seventh position (highlighted in the example.)
+In the following example, for port 2 (identified in step 1 on page 8) there are three instances.)
+The addresses of the other SCSI devices display in the seventh position, as highlighted in the example.

-- For the port chosen in step 1 on page 6, note the addresses of the other SCSI devices attached to your system (in this case, for port 2, the addresses are 2, 3, and 4). - 2.
+For the port chosen in step 1 on page 8, note the addresses of the other SCSI devices attached to your system (in this case, for port 2, the addresses are 2, 3, and 4).

 Select the highest-priority unused SCSI address for your 20/40GB 4MM Internal Tape Drive.
 Use Table 1 to record the address you chose for your 20/40GB 4MM Internal Tape Drive and the names and addresses of any other installed SCSI devices.
 Save this information for future reference.